 Make sure there is enough water in your bucket to cover all the clay.
 If your clay is outside, you want to take another pillowcase and cover your bucket.
 This is done so you don’t attract any insects or animals that may want to drink from the bucket.

-After one day lift your clay out of the water and give it a few good squeezes to make sure there are no lumps.
+After a day, lift your clay out of the water and give it a few good squeezes to make sure there are no lumps.
 If you feel any lumps place the clay back in the water and wait another day.

 The nice part is you can keep the clay in the bucket for a while if you like.
 Just make sure you have enough water in your bucket to keep the clay covered.